Launch of the new 2025/2026 membership campaign

 Quality, not quantity

-The producers, chefs and students of the Lycée de Navarre in St Jean Pied de Port spoiled us for this superb, very local day.
+The producers, chefs, and students of the Lycée de Navarre in St Jean Pied de Port spoiled us with this superb, very local day.
 Zorionak Bizi Ona.

-For 2 years Slowfood Bizi Ona has been a Member of the Basque Country Development Council .
+For the past two years, Slowfood Bizi Ona has been a member of the Basque Country Development Council.